How to invest in S&P 500 from Australia in 2025

 1. Open a stock investing account

-To invest in the S&P 500 through an ETF, you'll need to sign up to an investing platform with access to Australian and U.S. ETFs.
+To invest in the S&P 500 through an ETF, you'll need to sign up to an investing platform with access to the ASX and U.S. markets.
 Lucky for you Stake has access to both.

 2. Fund your account

-3. Search for an ETF that tracks the S&P 500
+3. Reearch the ETFs that track the S&P 500

 Find the asset by searching for the name or ticker symbol.
 Do your own research to ensure it is the right investment product for your own circumstances.